bnina-ayoub/End-of-Year-Project-Intelligent-surveillance-access-control-System-/README.md

 ```
 pip install -r requirements.txt
 ```
-3. Update the `subscription_key` and `endpoint` variables in the `face_api.py` file with your own Azure Cognitive Services Face API subscription key and endpoint.
+3. Update the `subscription_key` and `endpoint` variables in the `Système de surveillance automatisé.py` file with your own Azure Cognitive Services subscription key and endpoint and the prediction key for your trained model
-4. Run the `
+4. Run the
-Système de surveillance automatisé.py` script:
+`Système de surveillance automatisé.py` script:
 ```
-python Système de surveillance automatisé.py
+python "Système de surveillance automatisé.py"
 ```

 ## Contributing

 Contributions are welcome.
-Please follow the [contributing guidelines](CONTRIBUTING.md) to submit your contributions.